live-dev999/TaskForge/README.md

 ## **Deploy databases**
 Possible Database deployment scenarios:
-+ use Azure SQL databse in Microsoft Azure Cloud
++ use PostgreSQL in cloud (AWS RDS, Azure Database for PostgreSQL, Google Cloud SQL, etc.)
 + use docker or docker-compose
-+ deploy local database
++ deploy local PostgreSQL database

-### Use Azure SQL databse in Microsoft Azure Cloud (main method)
-To work with the database in Microsoft Azure, you need to remember to set a firewall rule for your IP address.
-[Firewall configuration is done through the Microsoft Azure panel.](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-configure?view=azuresql)

-### Use Docker or Docker compose(alternative method)
+### Use Docker or Docker compose (recommended method)
 Run database use docker:

 ```